MKTCLounge/MKTCLounge.github.io/index.md

 H. If there is no host for a mogi 10 minutes after the poll ends, the entire lineup will receive -50 MMR strike.

 V. MATCH RULES

 A. The host must open the room with the following settings:

 Teams: None/2/4 (depending on format)

 Team Attack: On (in 2v2/4v4 events) [✔] (Checked)

 Speed: 150cc

 Item Slots: 2

 COM Racers: Yes

 Number of races: 12 races

 Join Method: Room Code

 i.
 Rooms that are started with incorrect settings will be reopened and any races with the incorrect settings will not count.​

 ii.
 Failure to start a room with the correct settings may result in an individual host flag.
-If mogi is cancelled for incorrect settings, host will recieve host ban and -50 MMR strike.​
+If mogi is cancelled for incorrect settings.

 iii.
 Players with 2 host flags will receive Host Banned role.​